KVooys/take-the-tempo/src/lib/posts/final-stretch-to-nationals-pt-1.md

 [Sample decklist](https://fabdb.net/decks/MlOqjPlg)

 Briar has really seen it all at this point.
 They have withstood multiple bannings, an errata of the Embodiment of Earth ability, and multiple format-warping expansion sets, and yet never even left the higher tiers of the metagame.
-In fact, she dominated the most recent Pro Tour, being both the most played CC deck and the one with the best results.
+In fact, Briar dominated the most recent Pro Tour, being both the most played CC deck and the one with the best results.
 This makes Briar a very good and safe choice for Nationals.

 For those who have been out of the loop for the past year: Briar is an aggro-combo deck, which looks to abuse the +3 attack buff of Channel Mount Heroic combined with a lot of 0-cost attacks that have or can gain Go Again, allowing for massive 20+ damage turns.
 Even without Channel Mount Heroic in play, Briar can still apply pressure with the play pattern of non-attack -> attack -> Rosetta Thorn.
 This makes the deck very reliable.